ismetdagli/HaX-CoNN/README.md

 Average time of the schedule found by HaX-CoNN: 7.9 Overall improvement over best-baseline: 57.3%

-#Note: The values might slightly be different ~(1%) since this is an empirical study.
 ```

+Note: The values might slightly be different ~(1%) since this is an empirical study.
+This artifact does not claim 100% match of the results with the reports.
+Minimal changes may occur (which are normally less than a couple of percentage).

 ## Experimental Setup in Detail (Step by step instructions)